Holy Trinity Church, Rhodes

-The Church of Holy Trinity (Ιερός Ναός Αγίας Τριάδος) in the Street of the Knights of Rhodes is a Greek Orthodox church in Rhodes, Greece.
-It is one of the two churches dedicated to Holy Trinity within the old medieval town of Rhodes.
+The Church of Holy Trinity (Ιερός Ναός Αγίας Τριάδος) is a Greek Orthodox church located in the Street of the Knights in the city of Rhodes, on the island of Rhodes, in the South Aegean region of Greece.
+It is one of the two churches dedicated to the Holy Trinity within the old medieval town of Rhodes.
+The building was converted to a mosque during the Ottoman era; and subsequently reconsecrated as a church.

 History

-It was built between 1365 and 1374, and was dedicated to Archangel Michael, but later it was dedicated to the Holy Trinity.
+The church was built between 1365 and 1374, and was dedicated to Archangel Michael, but later it was dedicated to the Holy Trinity.
 The Church of Archangel Michael was built by the Knights Hospitaller and was therefore dedicated to the Catholic doctrine.

 During the Ottoman Turkish rule on the island, it was converted into a mosque under the name Khan Zade Mescidi.
 It was converted into an Orthodox church when the Dodecanese islands were annexed by Greece after World War II.